jinagamvasubabu/ltreevisualizer/README.md

   err := l.ConvertLtreeDataToImage(context.Background(), //json data)
 ```

 Note: This will create a graph.png image if you don't specify Filepath

+You can refer `examples` directory for more info

 # Config:
 ```go